labex-labs/open-source-labs/sklearn/official-examples/lab-plot-voting-probas/steps_raw.md

-# Scikit-Learn Tutorial: Class Probabilities with VotingClassifier
+# Class Probabilities with VotingClassifier

 ## Introduction